-- DIY Temporary concrete roof repair – This is a paint on fix from a tin ( normally bitumen based ), and a thin bitumen primer applied first and allowed to dry normally yields a better long term result.
+- DIY Temporary concrete roof repair – This is a paint on fix from a tin, normally bitumen based like the video at the top of the page.
+A thin bitumen primer applied first and allowed to dry normally yields a better long term result.
 Often the top surface is cleaned of all loose chippings and moss and allowed to dry thoroughly before any waterproofer is applied.

 - A waste of time – If the concrete was cast originally with too little cement they can become either rough or porous, emitting damp through and inside.
 If this is the case and a layer on top is not practical, a whole new roof including timber deck can be bonded or screwed onto the concrete ready for a new roof.

 Concrete flat roof repair – Here a customer’s concrete roof is shared with a neighbour’s, their side wasn’t leaking so a layer on top was applied to the customer’s side alone, after a thorough clean and prime to ensure good adhesion.

 Rubber roofs are very easy to repair either professionally, or in an emergency DIY fashion.
 In the event of a small tear, cut, or hole in a rubber roof (normally from roof tile or slate impact), the secret is to use an approved rubber roof product rather than any other sort of roof repair material.
 Common problems with EPDM are…

 - Shrinkage from lack of mechanical fixings near edges or upstands

 - Poor roof detailing on flashings or joints

 - Holes or cuts from sharp edge impact or vandalism